apache/celix-site/source/contributing/releasing.md

 Subject: [ANNOUNCE] Apache Celix X.Y.Z released

-The Apache Celix team is pleased to announce the release of Celix 2.4.0.
+The Apache Celix team is pleased to announce the release of Apache Celix X.Y.Z.

 Apache Celix is an implementation of the OSGi specification adapted to C and C++.
 It is a framework to develop (dynamic) modular software applications using component and service-oriented programming.